-In this course, students are introduced to the practice of philosophy as revealed in selections from the writings of the great philosophers.
-Among the problems discussed will be the existence of God, free will and determinism, skepticism andknowledge, morality, ethics and society, and the role philosophy should play in human life.
+In this course, students are introduced to the practice of philosophy as revealed through analysis of selected original writings of some of the great philosophers themselves.
+Among the topics about which these philosophers write are the nature and existence of God, free will and determinism, skepticism and knowledge, morality, ethics and society, logical positivism, plain language philosophy and existentialism.